Hike through some of the prettiest forest in New Jersey to a glacial lake 1,000 feet above the surrounding area.

 **See below for an optional add-on loop from this point that uses Buckwood (BLUE) to go around Sunfish Pond.**

-When ready to head back from Sunfish Pond head south on the Appalachian Trail (WHITE), away from the pond.
+When ready to head back from Sunfish Pond, retrace your steps to the two signs and start following Appalachian Trail (WHITE).

-The Appalachian Trail is very rocky and for one brief point becomes a sheer rock face.
+The Appalachian Trail is very rocky and briefly becomes a long stretch of flat rock.

-6.3 – Continue following Appalachian Trail (WHITE).
-[Holly Springs (RED) and Beulahland (YELLOW) cross the trail].
+6.4 – Continue following Appalachian Trail (WHITE).
+[Holly Springs (RED) and Fairview (YELLOW/formerly Beulahland) cross the trail].

-7.4 – Continue following the Appalachian Trail (WHITE) as it passes the start of Dunnfield Creek (GREEN) on the left.
+7.5 – Continue following the Appalachian Trail (WHITE) as it passes the start of Dunnfield Creek (GREEN) on the left, from earlier on in the hike.

 Retrace the route from earlier on the Appalachian Trail (WHITE) back to the parking lot.